PRINCE2® Helped This Student Get A Job

-Did you feel like you were well-prepared for job interviews?
+Did you feel well-prepared for job interviews?

 Lisa: Yes, this was a factor of my own dedication but the confidence that extra qualification gave me.

-Have you taken anymore project management courses since?
-If so, which ones?
+Have you taken other courses since?

 Lisa: No, but I intend to do the PRINCE2 Practitioner course eventually.

 Lisa: I intend on staying in my current role for many years and haven’t thought past then.
 The business continues to grow, and it means more and more projects for me to manage to keep the business up to date with regulation, IT infrastructure, and anything else to keep us efficient.